Menu

 The point is, these large gatherings of similar aircraft models are a good opportunity to see what others are doing to their aircraft.
 There are rows and rows of airplanes to look at.
 At the GOPA convention, I spotted some pretty nice paint and interior work, and these examples are a huge resource for others thinking about or ready to pull the trigger on similar upgrades.
 This is especially true for avionics upgrades that include the construction of new instrument panels.
 Small screens, big screens, the latest digital round gauges—these gatherings are a great place to help get your project off the ground.

-Looking out at the attentive audience of this well-attended gathering (organized by Bob Reed) in a rainy Harrisburg, Pennsylvania, got me thinking about one of the earliest and most popular owner groups—the Cessna Pilots Association.
+Looking out at the attentive audience of this well-attended gathering in a rainy Harrisburg, Pennsylvania, got me thinking about one of the earliest and most popular owner groups—the Cessna Pilots Association.
 What was once the hands-down go-to for anything and everything you need to know about Cessnas has essentially gone silent over the past few years after the death of its founder, leaving huge numbers of Cessna owners to source technical data elsewhere.
 In some ways contacting the organization looking for technical advice was better than contacting the factory.
 Apparently, there could be hope, as the organization is in the process of being resurrected.
 We’ll keep

 tabs on it. —Larry Anglisano